|

 ferry.
 Kerkira (Corfu) is also known as the 'garden isle,' due to

-its flower-filled garden and natural beauty.
+its flower-filled garden and natural beauty. celebrity birthdays

 Corfu's main city is Corfu Town (Kerkira as well) and sits